 A commercial lease is usually just one part of the lessee's business.
 The commercial tenant should work with lawyers who understand the nature of their business.
 Businesses should consider some of the following before negotiating or signing a lease agreement for a commercial space.

 - The location.
-Many businesses survive or fail on the location of the businesses.
-Even in the Internet age, businesses should be near suppliers, customers, and those people that can refer them business.
+Many businesses survive or fail based on the location of the businesses.
+Even in the Internet age, businesses should be near suppliers, customers, and those that can refer them.

 - Access.
 Commercial businesses need to make sure customers can easily enter and exit the premises.

 - The rental terms.
 Often, rent is based on the amount of space, the square footage is leased.
 Lessees should try to negotiate this amount.
 Since commercial leases can bind the lessee for several years, the lease should be clear as to how much the lease increases year-to-year.